Home

 Fluorescent

-Fluorescent bulbs have moved beyond the notion of producing cold, clinical lighting.
+Fluorescent lighting has moved beyond the notion of producing cold, clinical lighting.
 There are many choices today that produce warm hues that will do a wonderful job lighting your home.
 There are also compact versions that screw into just about any home lighting fixture.

 • Tube - tubes are 5"- 96" long and require special home lighting fixtures, but provide great work lighting.